timwie/aio-taginfo/README.md

 <br>

 ## Usage
+Before using this library, please be aware of the general rules when using the taginfo API:

 > Taginfo has an API that lets you access the contents of its databases in several
 > ways.
 The API is used internally for the web user interface and can also be used
 > by anybody who wants to integrate taginfo data into their websites or